Dating and sexual feelings

 Could I be gay? top

 If you’re feeling concerned about your sexual orientation, talk to someone you trust.
 Also, if you’re feeling stressed about telling others you’re gay or if you’re being bullied about being gay, you can get help.
-If you feel like you are going to hurt yourself, reach out right away to an adult, a friend you trust, or a counselor.
+If you feel like you are going to hurt yourself, reach out right away to an adult, a friend, or a counselor.
 Things can get better.
-You can visit The Trevor Project or call 866-488-7386.
+You can visit The Trevor Project or call 866-488-7386 for help.

 Dating older guys top

-If you date someone a few years older than you, the chances go up that your partner will want to have sex before you feel ready.
-And research shows that girls with older partners are more likely to face an unwanted pregnancy.
+If you date someone even a few years older than you, the chances go up that your partner will want to have sex before you feel ready.
 Also, if you have sex with a man who is legally an adult and you’re underage, he could go to jail.
-Rules for this are different in each state.
+Laws for this are different in each state.

 Staying safe when dating top